kulhanek/kafs-user/README.md

     }
 ```

+# Detailed Analysis #

+## Ubuntu 18.04 LTS ##

+* sshd
+  * all sshd processes run within the same session keyring under root
+  * GSSAPIAuthentication
+    * if succesfull and GSSAPIDelegateCredentials, the Kerberos ticket is stored into ccache
+    * KRB5CCNAME is set to FILE:/tmp/krb5cc_[uid]_[random]
+    * the ccache name cannot be change as it is hardcoded, see [report](https://bugs.launchpad.net/ubuntu/+source/openssh/+bug/1889548)
+    * anyway, it would be BAD idea to use KEYRING or KCM at this stage without proper handling by OpenSSH
+      * KEYRING would be stored into the shared session keyring owned by root
+      * KCM will create ccache under root, which makes it inaccessible to given user later
+  * PAM stack
+    * PAM auth
+      * pam_krb5
+        * if correct password is provided, the module creates temporary Krb5 ccache of FILE type (under root)
+    * PAM account
+      * pam_krb5  - check .k5login?
+    * PAM setcred (PAM_ESTABLISH_CRED)
+      * pam_keyinit - while this is implemented in PAM module, it is not called (luckily) under Ubuntu
+      * pam_krb5
+        * move the temporary ccache to target destination, this is done under root
+        * KRB5CCNAME is set to FILE:/tmp/krb5cc_UID_RANDOM.
+The name can be configured by ccache and ccache_dir options.
+        * for FILE type, the proper file permissions for the target user are set
+        * however, it would be BAD idea to use KEYRING or KCM ccache types
+          * KEYRING would be stored into common session keyring owned by root
+          * KCM would store ccache for root and not for given user
+      * pam_kafs_session - implemented, but it does nothing
+    * PAM session - open
+      * pam_keyinit - it initializes a new anonymous session keyring (_ses), it saves its ID
+        * at this point, KEYRING ccache and other keys in the session keyring, if previously created by pam_krb5 or others, will disappear
+      * pam_krb5 - it does nothing?
+      * pam_kafs_session (run under the target user)
+        * it creates PAG (optional)
+        * it converts Krb5 ccache to requested type (optional)
+        * it creates AFS tokens (optional)
+    * sshd forking, the process is reowned to the user at some point
+        * PAM setcred (PAM_ESTABLISH_CRED)
+          * pam_keyinit - it is not called under Ubuntu
+          * pam_krb5 - does nothing
+          * pam_kafs_session - implemented, but it does nothing
+        * USER SESSION
+        * process termination
+    * PAM session - close
+      * pam_keyinit - it revokes the session keyring using saved ID
+      * pam_krb5  - it does nothing?
+      * pam_kafs_session - implemented, but it does nothing
+    * PAM setcred (PAM_DELETE_CRED)
+      * pam_keyinit - it is not called
+      * pam_krb5  - probably destroy ccache?
+      * pam_kafs_session - destroy AFS tokens if not shared PAG, revoke local PAG
+    * process termination

+* gdm-password (login), PAM stack
+  * PAM auth
+    * pam_krb5
+      * if correct password is provided, the module creates temporary Krb5 ccache of FILE type (under root)
+  * PAM account
+    * pam_krb5  - check .k5login?
+  * PAM setcred (PAM_ESTABLISH_CRED)
+    * [pam_keyinit - while this is implemented in PAM module, it is not called (luckily) under Ubuntu]
+    * pam_krb5
+      * move the temporary ccache to target destination, this is done under root
+      * KRB5CCNAME is set to FILE:/tmp/krb5cc_UID_RANDOM.
+The name can be configured by ccache and ccache_dir options.
+      * for FILE type, the proper file permissions for the target user are set
+      * however, it would be BAD idea to use KEYRING or KCM ccache types
+        * KEYRING would be stored into common session keyring owned by root
+        * KCM would store ccache for root and not for given user
+    * pam_kafs_session - implemented, but it does nothing
+  * PAM session - open
+    * pam_keyinit - it initializes a new anonymous session keyring (_ses), it saves its ID
+      * at this point, KEYRING ccache and other keys in the session keyring, if previously created by pam_krb5 or others, will disappear
+    * pam_krb5 - it does nothing?
+    * pam_kafs_session (run under the target user)
+      * it creates PAG (optional)
+      * it converts Krb5 ccache to requested type (optional)
+      * it creates AFS tokens (optional)
+  * USER SESSION

+* gdm-password (unlock)
+  * PAM auth
+    * pam_krb5
+      * if correct password is provided, the module creates temporary Krb5 ccache of FILE type (under root)
+  * PAM account
+    * pam_krb5  - check .k5login?
+  * PAM setcred (PAM_REINITIALIZE_CRED)
+    * [pam_keyinit - it is not called]
+    * pam_krb5 - move the temporary ccache to target destination determined by KRB5CCNAME
+      * the transfer is done under root, problematic for KCM ccache
+    * pam_kafs_session
+      * it renews AFS tokens (optional)

+* systemd-user, PAM stack
+  * PAM account
+    * pam_krb5  - check .k5login?
+  * PAM setcred (PAM_ESTABLISH_CRED)
+    * [pam_keyinit - it is not called], but the session keyring is probably created in advance by systemd-user
+    * pam_krb5
+      * no PAM_KRB5CCNAME, assuming non-Kerberos login
+    * pam_kafs_session  - implemented, but it does nothing
+  * PAM session - open
+    * [pam_keyinit - it is not called]
+      * it uses the same session keyring as created by pam_keyinit in PAM session - open above
+    * pam_krb5 - it does nothing?
+    * pam_kafs_session (run under the target user)
+      * it creates PAG (optional)
+      * it converts Krb5 ccache to requested type (optional)
+      * it creates AFS tokens (optional)
+      * BUT two last points due to missing KRB5CCNAME will silently fail

+## Final design of pam_kafs_session ##
+* PAM setcred
+  * PAM_ESTABLISH_CRED - implemented, but it does nothing
+  * PAM_REINITIALIZE_CRED - renew AFS tokes if ccache is available, but do not alter PAG
+  * PAM_REFRESH_CRED - renew AFS tokes if ccache is available, but do not alter PAG
+  * PAM_DELETE_CRED - destroy AFS tokens if not shared PAG, revoke local PAG
+* PAM session - open (all operations are performed under the target user)
+  * it creates PAG (optional)
+  * it converts Krb5 ccache to requested type (optional)
+  * it creates AFS tokens (optional)
+* PAM session - close - implemented, but it does nothing
+* security:
+  * the module does nothing in setuid environment (su, sudo, etc.)
+  * TODO: check safety in multi-threaded environments?

 ## Some comments - Ubuntu 18.04 LTS ##
 * linux-generic-hwe-18.04 (5.4.0-58-generic)
 * heimdal-clients do not support ccache type KEYRING
 * heimdal-clients and heimdal-kcm do not work properly
   * problems with KRB5CCNAME
   * KDC time skew
 ```bash
 [kulhanek@pes ~]$ export KRB5CCNAME=KCM:1001